approach0/docs/content/en/about.md

 it is ready for using on a big dataset.
 However, this project is still considered a "hobby project", you may not use it for production for many reasons.

 ### A Little History...
-In 2014, the idea of searching math formulas takes off as a graducate level course project (at University of Delaware).
+In 2014, the idea of searching math formulas takes off as a graducate level course project (at the University of Delaware).

 Later, I am persuaded by my instructor to further do some research work on this, she then became my advisor at that time.

 In 2015 summer, [my thesis](https://github.com/tkhost/tkhost.github.io/raw/master/opmes/thesis-ref.pdf) on this topic is submitted.

-In 2016, a [math-only search engine prototype](https://github.com/tkhost/tkhost.github.io/raw/master/opmes/ecir2016.pdf) is published in ECIR 2016.
+In 2016, a [math-only search engine prototype](https://github.com/tkhost/tkhost.github.io/raw/master/opmes/ecir2016.pdf) is published in the ECIR 2016 conference.

 Shortly after, this Github project is created, the goal was to rewrite most of the code and develop a math-aware search engine that can combine both math formula and text keywords into one query.